EricZimmerman/KapeFiles/README.md

 For thorough documentation, go [HERE](https://ericzimmerman.github.io/KapeDocs/#!index.md)!!
 This URL will always be the latest documentation.

+It is also possible to attend KAPE training from Kroll instructors.
+Details can be found [HERE](training.md)!!

 ## TL;DR; for target and module creation is stated below: